AFC for Men

 The bottom line is that your surgeon should go over all of your options with you, and take your priorities seriously.
 If you aren’t satisfied with the reconstructive options your surgeon has presented to you, you have the right to a second opinion.
 You deserve an aesthetic result you can live with!

 A note about insurance coverage: while some male patients have reported pushback from their insurance companies, the federal law requiring most insurance companies to cover the costs associated with post-mastectomy reconstruction applies to men as well as women.
-Unfortunately, the language isn’t crystal clear about chest wall reconstruction.
-Your plastic surgeon’s office should be equipped to deal with the appeals & denials process; if not, you may need to find a new surgeon.
+And in 2024, the US Department of Labor issued guidance to insurance companies making clear that aesthetic flat closure is covered under federal law.

 Further Reading